← Back to Publications

 Over the past few years, the state of California has experienced a surge in wildfire occurrences and the expansion of Fire Hazard Severity Zone (FHSZ) markings, raising the question of what preventive measures can be taken to reduce risk, prevent damage, and protect land.

-Although wildfires are intrinsically linked to water demand and supply, this correlation is overlooked in existing research and consistently excluded as a use category in data and policy analyses.
-This report examines California’s current policy landscape on water rights and reviews available data on water demand and supply, arguing that a stronger emphasis on water trading could indirectly address wildfire prevalence by ensuring the equitable distribution of rights and allocations across the state.
-An expanded water market could address existing policy gaps that incentivize unsustainable practices and promote more sustainable water use across the state.
-In the water market, we propose that the explicit allocation of water supply dedicated to wildfire risk is necessary for equitable and timely distribution.
+Although wildfires are intrinsically linked to water demand and supply, this correlation is overlooked in existing research.
+This report examines California's current policy landscape on water rights and reviews available data on water demand and supply, arguing that a stronger emphasis on water trading could indirectly address wildfire prevalence by ensuring the equitable distribution of rights and allocations across the state.

 II.
 Introduction

-Human pressures on natural water systems are amplifying the impacts of droughts, increasing the dryness that leads to wildfires (Robinne et al., 2021).
-For example, Central California’s primary groundwater basin is critically overdrafted, despite having the highest water demand among the three regions.
-A more illustrative example is Southern California, which has the smallest groundwater basin volume as well as the smallest reservoir volume, matched by consistently low rainfall (Ayres et al., 2021; Legislative Analyst’s Office, n.d.).
-It is not a coincidence that this region has the greatest number of FHSZs (Office of the State Fire Marshal, n.d.).
+Human pressures on natural water systems are amplifying the impacts of droughts, increasing the dryness that leads to wildfires.
+Central California's primary groundwater basin is critically overdrafted, despite having the highest water demand among the three regions.
+Southern California has the smallest groundwater basin volume as well as the smallest reservoir volume, matched by consistently low rainfall.
+It is not a coincidence that this region has the greatest number of FHSZs.

 III.
 Existing Water Rights Allocations and Land Protection Legislation